-This article provides step-by-step instructions on how to add a customized message based on the current logged-in user.
-In order for this message to be created, your DataPage must be authenticated.
+This article provides step-by-step instructions on how to add a customized message based on the currently logged-in user.
+For this message to be created, your DataPage must be authenticated.
 You will be using parameters to pull information from the authentication table to display it directly to the end-user.
-This technique can be used for any field in your authentication table, and on any authenticated DataPage.
+This technique can be used for any field in your authentication table and on any authenticated DataPage.
 In this example, you pull in the first name of the logged-in user and display a custom greeting to that user.

 - Restrict access to the DataPage through Authentication.

-- Next, write a message using the new parameter.
+- Write a message using the new parameter.
 In this example we are pulling the first name data to say, “Hi, John!
-Here are today’s Inquiries:” (John will be replaced dynamically with the first name of the current logged-in user).
+Here are today’s Inquiries:” (John will be replaced dynamically with the first name of the currently logged-in user).
 Some HTML formatting has also been added.

-- Preview your message either directly in Caspio Bridge or on your webpage to verify formatting and placement are as expected.
+- Optional: Preview your message either directly in Caspio or on your webpage to verify formatting and placement are as expected.